JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 This test will automatically run on the JVM platform in addition to common tests.

-## Publishing library to Maven
+## Publish your library to the local Maven repository

 Your multiplatform library is ready for publishing so that you could use in other projects.

 To publish your library, use the [`maven-publish` Gradle plugin](https://docs.gradle.org/current/userguide/publishing_maven.html).

-1. In the `build.gradle(.kts)` file, apply the `maven-publish` plugin and specify the group and version of your library :
+1. In the `build.gradle(.kts)` file, apply the `maven-publish` plugin and specify the group and version of your library:

 <tabs>